 Ask for one action at a time

 You need to make the result of this button clicking quite obvious for customers.
 Still, even if you do, stick to one expected result on one page.
 It’s a common problem that some business owners add buttons that require very different actions from a client.
 For example, they ask users to download, try, and buy a product or service on one single page.
-This may create confusion and deter users from converting on any of the CTAs.
+This may create confusion and deter users from converting to any of the CTAs.
 If you use a free trial or a downloadable freebie as lead magnets, better use the “buy” button on the success page or in the follow-up emails to the user.

 The quality of your CTA button really matters.
 If you want to increase your conversion and sales, you should pay attention to the possible mistakes of your calls to action.
-Not to get into the trap of using illegible CTAs with poor copy, use booking plugins like Booknetic that offer creation of custom forms and flexibility in design.
+Not to get into the trap of using illegible CTAs with poor copy, use booking plugins like Booknetic that offer creation of custom forms and customizable design.
 This will also let you test the effectiveness of appointment booking forms with different CTAs, as well as the relation between the conversion and the amount of information you request from a user.
 See how it works here.